tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 netmask 255.255.255.255
 ```

-For example, if we want to configure IP block 169.254.10.254/32 with network interface eth0, we have the following:
+For example, to configure IP block 169.254.10.254/32 with a network interface "eth0", we have the following:

 ```bash
 auto eth0:0